qasim9872/ts-tdd-kata-exercises/README.md

 The repo provides a playground for doing daily kata exercises.
 It's configured with all the tools you will need to work through the exercises as seamless as possible.

+## Rules of the game

+Uncle Bob describes TDD with three rules:

+- You are not allowed to write any production code unless it is to make a failing unit test pass.
+- You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
+- You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

 ## Configuration

 Code quality is set up for you with `prettier`, `husky`, and `lint-staged`.